 Borneo Nature Foundation (BNF) is tackling these issues head-on.

 BNF’s Community Firefighting Teams have joined forces with the Central Kalimantan Management and Fire Agency to tackle the forest and land fires in and around the city of Palangka Raya, Central Kalimantan.
 The condition of the peat is very dry and a long dry season has made fire hotspots difficult to control.
 The fires are currently scattered across Palangka Raya, where the joint community-based firefighters have struggled to douse the flames.

-The Community Patrol Team of LLG UPT CIMTROP, supported by BNF has also been on high alert, frequently patrolling and blocking the spread of fire as well as putting out fire head-on, to protect the Sebangau Forest – home to 6,000 wild orangutans – from the fires spreading into this critically important rainforest.
+The Community Patrol Team of UPT LLG CIMTROP, supported by BNF has also been on high alert, frequently patrolling and blocking the spread of fire as well as putting out fire head-on, to protect the Sebangau National Park forest – home to 6,000 wild orangutans – from the fires spreading into this critically important rainforest.